AMI Montessori 12-18 Diploma

 Example 2

-Immersion for a full two weeks in an established Montessori adolescent community, supporting the adults in their roles, delivering key lessons, and participating in activities with adolescents as appropriate.
+Immersion for a full three weeks in an established Montessori adolescent community, supporting the adults in their roles, delivering key lessons, and participating in activities with adolescents as appropriate.
 Activities may include (but are not limited to):

 • Book group discussions